Start9Labs/documentation/site/source/diy/diy-pi.rst

-.. _diy-arm:
+.. _diy-pi:

 ===============
-DIY Guide (ARM)
+DIY Guide (Raspberry Pi)
 ===============

 .. contents::
     :depth: 2
     :local:

 Start9 is committed to ensuring that embassyOS is accessible.
-It will always be possible to build a comprable device to those sold by Start9.
-You can use the following guide to build your own Embassy One, the Raspberry Pi-based device available from the `Start9 Store <store.start9.com>`_.
-If any links are broken or sold out, or if you need help or want to share your experience, please `head to our forums <https://community.start9.com/>`_.
+It will always be possible to build your own Embassy similar to the ones we sell.
+This guide is to build a device exactly like Start9's Embassy One, available for purchase on the `Start9 Store <https://store.start9.com/products/embassy-one>`_.

+For help with this guide or to share your experience with other, please `head to our community forum <https://community.start9.com/>`_.
 Want to support Sovereign Computing?
 Please consider a `donation to Start9 <https://btcpay.start9.com/apps/2Et1JUmJnDwzKncfVBXvspeXiFsa/crowdfund>`_.

     .. figure:: /_static/images/diy/pi.png
         :width: 40%